-Although approximately 1/3 of cats couldn’t care less about catnip, the rest flip for it.
+Although approximately one third of cats could care less about catnip, the majority flip for it.
 And drool.
 And race around!
 Why do they love it so much?

-This plant produces Nepetalactone oil and that acts something like an aphrodisiac for cats.
-Is it harmful to them?
-Experts say no (pdf), there are no short term or long term ill effects on them.
+This plant produces Nepetalactone oil which acts something like an aphrodisiac for them.
+Is it harmful?
+Experts say no (pdf), there are no short term or long term ill effects.

-It’s great for those that are a little too laid back (ummm, lazy).
+It’s great for those darlings who are a tad too laid back (ummm, lazy).
 They get a good workout and a little exercise with their happy time.
-If your little friend is really old or has health problems, it’s probably not a good idea to give it to her since she will get excited and hyper.
+If your friend is really old or has health problems, it’s probably not a good idea to give it to her since she will be excited and hyper.

 Catnip is a 50-100 cm tall herb resembling mint in appearance, with greyish-green leaves; the flowers are white, finely spotted with purple.
 Source: Wikipedia

-Fresh leaves provide the most pleasure.
-Pull off a leaf or two and roughly crumple and rub the leaf a bit to release the natural chemical before giving it to kitty.
-If she responds to it, she’ll roll around in it, do a couple flips, maybe even drool a bit.
+Fresh plants provide the most pleasure.
+Pull off a leaf or two and roughly crumple and rub a bit to release the natural chemicals before letting kitty sample some.
+If she responds positively, she’ll roll around in it, do a couple flips, maybe even drool a bit.

-This plant is from the mint family and it is very easy to grow.
-You can try it outdoors or keep it as a houseplant.
-Be careful to position in a location that a cat can’t get at–they will destroy, shred and strip the entire plant if they get their little paws on it!
+This herb is from the mint family and is very easy to manage.
+Can be kept outdoors or inside as a houseplant.
+Be careful to position in a location where a frisky feline can’t access it–she will destroy, shred and strip the entire pot if she can get her little paws on it!

-- The best luck I’ve had with it is in a hanging basket, then hanging it off a tree branch at the very end.
-Strong enough to hold the pot if it’s windy out, yet out of reach of climbing critters.
+- The best luck I’ve had is growing it in a basket then hanging it off a tree branch (at the very end).
+Strong enough to hold the pot when the wind is brisk, yet out of reach of climbing critters.

-- If you live in an apartment but have a balcony, see if you can’t have a hanger bracket off the outside wall to hang the pot on.
-You could also try a high stool or tall legged plant holder with nothing around it for sly critters to crawl up on and tear into it.
-Make sure it’s very sturdy–cats are smart and they’ll bulldoze the legs out from underneath if they realize they can flip it over!
+- If you live in an apartment with a balcony, see if it’s possible to attach a bracket off the outside wall to hang the pot.
+Another idea is to use a high stool or tall legged holder with nothing around for sly critters to crawl up and tear into it.
+Make sure it’s very sturdy–cats are smart and will bulldoze the legs out once they realize it can be flipped over!

-- As the plant grows, pinch the the new leaves frequently so that it bushes out, it will produce a lot more that way.
+- As new growth develops, pinch the new leaves frequently so it bushes out, production will increase that way.

-- The downside of growing it outside is neighborhood animals.
-I don’t get armies of them milling about, but I did have a nightly visitor or two trying their best to get at the plant.
+- The downside of having it outside is neighborhood animals.
+I don’t get armies of them milling about, though I did notice a nightly visitor or two doing their best to stampede the treat.

-- You can grow it from seed, but check the local greenhouse for one that’s already started.
-It’s a little more money, but well worth it since it’s healthy and hardy, raring to go right from the start.
+- It’s possible to start from seed, but check the local greenhouse for a seedling already started.
+It’s well worth the little extra money since it’s healthy and hardy, raring to go.

-- Don’t let your little friend have it more than once a week or so, it will lose its effect on them if they have it too often.
+- Don’t let your buddy have it more than once a week or so, it loses its effect when they have it too often.

-- Try drying some or freezing batches if you’re just going to grow it outdoors and not inside year round.
+- Take advantage of the bounty!
+Dry the extra or freeze in batches to dole out over the long winter months.
 I find this much more potent than any of the store bought dried variety.

-- If you think your feline can’t be bothered with catnip because you’ve given her some dried stuff in the past with no effect, try some fresh.
-Although not all will respond to it (about 1/3 don’t), you may have a different result with fresh.
-My cat is one happy drooler in the summer ;).
+- If you think your feline won’t bother about the herb because you’ve given her a sample of the dried stuff in the past and there was no effect, try fresh.
+Although not all respond to it (approximately a third don’t), fresh stuff could give a different result.
+My boy is a happy drooler in the summer ;).

 Quick Tip: Training to Use A Scratching Post

-Also be sure to spend some time showing her how to use the scratching post.
-Gently take her front paws and drag them down the post (carefully) so that she gets the idea.
+Also be sure to spend some time showing her how to use it, gently taking her front paws and dragging them down the surface (carefully) so that she gets the idea.